GoogleCloudPlatform/active-assist/recommedations-dashboard/terraform/README.md

 ### Google Service Account
 A Google service account is created with the following configuration:

-- Account ID: "org-level-rec-hub-sa"
+- Account ID: "rec-dashboard-sa"
-- Display Name: "org-level-rec-hub-service-account"
+- Display Name: "rec-dashboard-service-account"
 - Project: The project ID is provided as a variable.

 ### Google Organization IAM Members